liaoherui/MAEP-Python/README.md

 ### Abstract
-MAEP is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).<br\>
+MAEP is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).  <BR/><BR/>
-<font face="黑体" color=red>However,MAEP can only run on KMBGI's server.It will be updated and be developed to a software.</font>
+**However,MAEP can only run on KMBGI's server.It will be updated and be developed to a software.**